Temporary Full-Time* Positions

 People Hired to Teach Three or Four Courses

 As with every hire, these appointments must be approved in advance by the Dean of the College.
 Faculty Search Reports need not be filled out.
 Once the Dean approves the position, these persons need not be interviewed by the Associate Dean, Dean, or President, but should be interviewed by the department chair, in person, not just via telephone.
-For candidates with a Ph.D. who are newly employed by the college, we pay $7,500 per course, except by special arrangement with the Dean.
+For candidates with a Ph.D. who are newly employed by the college, we pay $8,000 per course, except by special arrangement with the Dean.
 Anyone who teaches three or four courses is also eligible for benefits.
-The chair orally conveys the offer of employment to the candidate, saying that it is contingent upon proper documentation being presented to the Human Resources Office.** If the candidate accepts the offer, the Dean and Executive Assistant to the Dean are to be notified in writing so that a contract can be drawn up.
+The chair orally conveys the offer of employment to the candidate, saying that it is contingent upon proper documentation being presented to the Human Resources Office.** If the candidate accepts the offer, the Dean and the Dean with Operations Coordinator are to be notified in writing so that a contract can be drawn up.

 People Hired to Teach One or Two Courses